 This will allow you to leverage your website traffic into people who subscribe and watch your videos.

 I had my say before about the horror that can be the YouTube comments section, but if used correctly you can truly build a community.
-Getting more YouTube subscribers via this community is easy as these fans are more likely to share your content, while a big following gives you more social proof – social proof that you can build on once you start off with one of our YouTube subscribers packages.
+Getting more YouTube subscribers via this community is easy as these fans are more likely to share your content (look through all of my YouTube articles, see a trend in who I talk about?
+They’re all channels that I subscribe to!), while a big following gives you more social proof – social proof that you can build on once you start off with one of our YouTube subscribers packages.